robbie-cahill/primary-category-for-wordpress-posts/README.md

 Primary Category for Posts
 ---
 This plugin will add a magic meta box to your edit post page that will allow you to set a Primary Category for your posts.
-This is down via a searchable dropdown that uses AJAX in the background to get results.
+This is done via a searchable dropdown that uses AJAX in the background to get results.

 This plugin would be useful for a media site where you need to list all posts based on their primary category alone inside your theme.